 UX makeover: BAR website

 The University of Toronto's Bio-Analytic Resource for Plant Biology website receives around 60,000 visits per month and contains dozens of widely cited visual analytics tools.
-But the layout of the page had never been updated since its initial launch in 2005.
+However, the layout of the page had not been updated since its initial launch in 2005.

 Many users complained that they couldn’t find what they were looking for.
 All the links were text-based, and each item had to be hovered over in order to see a thumbnail image.
-I felt it was time to update the website to reflect modern standards in web design so I built a new website using the Bootstrap framework.
+We clearly needed to update the website to reflect modern standards in web design.

-My contribution to the BAR was not just cosmetic.
-I wrote several of the tools published there.
-I also co-wrote two book chapters with my PhD supervisor, Nicholas Provart, about the tools and data available at the BAR:
+After updating the site I co-wrote two book chapters with my PhD supervisor, Nicholas Provart, about the tools and data available at the BAR: